-It’s the viral video that made its rounds on Facebook and probably made you tear up a bit too.
+Remember this viral video?
 A mom sings a sad love song to her 10-month baby, and the baby’s eyes well up.
-Why does the baby have such an emotional reaction to the mother’s singing?
+Why would singing to your child spark such an emotional reaction.

 In her article featuring this viral video, psychologist Siu-Lan Tan theorizes that it has to do with the emotional contagion that causes human begins to “absorb and reflect the intense emotions of those around them.”
-Continue reading “No Matter What – Sing to Your Child”
+Continue reading “Why Singing to Your Child Every Day Is Vital”

 The Keeping Quilt is the heartwarming biography of four generations of the author’s own immigrant Jewish family and the unique quilt that wraps all of the generations together.